 Washington State is seeking enforceable commitments that will hold the USDOE accountable, and ensure swift action to protect the environment, human health and the Columbia River.
-Washington State is also working to inform stakeholders about this regional problem - through regular status reports and building a Pacific Northwest consensus and outcry for a Tank Waste Treatment Complex.
-Ecology is working with Congress to ensure adequate funds the project.
-The extended treatment timeline and enormous amounts of money needed, have led to the crisis of commitment we are experiencing now.
-For the sake of the Pacific Northwest, the Federal government (Congress and the United States Department of Energy) must move beyond this crisis and commit to building a tank waste Treatment Complex at Hanford.
+Washington State is also working to inform stakeholders about this regional problem - through regular status reports and building a Pacific Northwest consensus for a Tank Waste Treatment Complex.